The Best Arkansas Homeowners Insurance Companies

 As a smaller company, Farm Bureau lacks some of the convenience and assurance that comes along with national brands.
-You won’t find an abundance of educational tools and resources, like clear details of the coverage options or a customer service FAQ section, that are standard with larger companies.
+You won’t find an abundance of educational tools and resources, like clear details of the coverage options or a customer service FAQ section, which are standard with larger companies.
 It also isn’t rated by J.D.
 Power or Consumer Reports for customer satisfaction, and it’s rated by just one financial ratings company: A.M.
 Best.
-Though in the past Farm Bureau didn’t receive the same strong financial strength ratings as our top picks, A.M.
+On the plus side, A.M.
 Best recently upgraded it from a “Good” to an “Excellent.”

 Farm Bureau doesn’t offer an online quote tool, but if you’re a member of a Farm Bureau organization or want to know if their coverage might be right to you, it could be worth it to find an agent and get a quote while you shop for homeowners insurance.
 It offers a similar number of endorsements and discounts as our other picks, and though it may not have as many convenience features, there’s a chance it could offer you the lowest premium.

-Homeowners insurance rates in Arkansas are a bit higher than the country on average, largely due to the number of catastrophic events that can happen in the state.
+Homeowners insurance rates in Arkansas are a bit higher than the country on average, largely due to the number of catastrophic events common to the state.
 Big storms every few years mean big payouts; for reference, in 2011, homeowners insurance companies paid an average of $1,043 in claims for every insured home in Arkansas.
-That’s 67 percent more than the $625 paid on average in the whole country, according to the Insurance Research Council.
+That’s 67% more than the $625 paid on average in the whole country, according to the Insurance Research Council.
 As a result, premiums rise, making Arkansas the 14th most expensive state for purchasing homeowners insurance.